Graduate & Professional Student Development

 • $750 for active participation (presentation of a paper or poster, or musical or artistic work).

 • $300 for passive participation (attendance only).

 The committee reserves the right to determine the appropriate level of funding.
 Funds are limited and will be available until the fund is exhausted.

 4. Students may apply to other sources for funding (organizational funds, School funds, etc.).

 5. Students must identify and work with a faculty project/activity mentor who will guide their work.
 A letter of support for the project from the faculty mentor must be included with the application.
 This letter should include information regarding the mentor’s understanding of the project/activity, the mentor’s evaluation of the project/activity, and a willingness to serve as the mentor for the student.

 6. Students awarded grants must submit a written report of the funded project/activity within thirty days of its completion to the Graduate Student Development Fund Committee.
-Please use the “Report of Project/Activity” form (following) and attach receipts for all expenditures.
+Please use the “Report of Project/Activity" link.
+For reimbursement of expenses, complete and sign an Expense Report, attach original receipts for all expenditures, and submit to Cassie Webster at Korth Academic Center Room #119.
 No further applications will be considered until this report with receipts is received.
 Any unused portion of the grant must be returned.

 Any resulting publication or award should include acknowledgement of the grant.

-Graduate and Professional Student Development Fund Application and Activity Report forms are below as pdf documents.
+Graduate and Professional Student Development Fund Application and Activity Report forms are at link below.